aj-stein/notebook/computing/notes.md

 This is because you specifically quoted the region name `"us-east-1"` and packer interprets that as the name of the region literally.

 You will want to ensure it is set as `-var "aws_region=us-east-1"` (observe no quoting after the equal sign) or you will receive this cryptic error.

+### Terraform

+#### Lockfile Troubleshooting with Failures of Terraform 1.x and `terraform init`

+There appears to be some history around plugin resolution in "mirror directories" and cache directories, depending on how you configure your system.
+See [terraform/#29696](https://github.com/hashicorp/terraform/issues/29696) for current context on the issue.